 Royce Fellowship FAQ

-A committee of Brown faculty and staff review each proposal and select the 15-20 proposals they believe are the best - there is no interview process.
+A committee of Brown faculty and staff review each proposal, selecting 15-20 fellows.
+There is no interview process.
 As the committee will never meet you in person, the quality of your writing is critical.
 Expect to revise your essays and proposals multiple times.
 For writing support, please visit the Writing Center Page.

 To qualify for a Royce Fellowship you must be a full-time student in good standing at Brown.
-Applicants must agree to stay at Brown for one semester following the Fellowship experience.
-Students do not need to be U.S. citizens to apply for the Fellowship.
-For further details specifically regarding Royce eligibility requirements, please email Royce Fellowship Faculty Director, Professor Kevin Escudero.
+Applicants must agree to stay at Brown for one semester following the fellowship experience.
+Students do not need to be U.S. citizens to apply for the fellowship.
+For further details specifically regarding Royce eligibility requirements, please email [email protected].

-The 2018 application cycle will open in early spring each semester.
-We encourage you to begin the application process in the fall by attending information sessions or meeting with the Royce Fellowship Faculty Director and/or Graduate Assistant.
+The application cycle opens in the spring semester.
+We encourage you to begin the application process in the fall by attending information sessions or meeting with Swearer Center staff.
 The Curricular Resource Center's Fellowships, Internships and Research (CRC FIRe) coordinator can also advise students about the Royce as well as many other research and fellowship opportunities.
 For more information, please visit the CRC's FIRe Page.

 Many external fellowships like the Marshall, Rhodes, and Fulbright are very competitive.
-The Royce is an internal fellowship meaning it is only open to Brown undergraduate students.
-On any given year the applicant pool can range from 70 to 125 applicants.
+The Royce is an internal fellowship, meaning it is only open to Brown undergraduate students.
+In any given year, the applicant pool can range from 70 to 125 applicants.
 To best position yourself as a competitive applicant, begin working on your proposal early.
 You may schedule an appointment to meet with Grace Argo, Assistant Director, Community-Engaged Research, to discuss your project idea.

 Yes, but in most cases, you can only accept one award.
-If you are currently a Mellon Mays Fellow or are receiving funding through an UTRA or Starr Fellowship you should meet with Royce Faculty Director, Professor Kevin Escudero to discuss possible conflicts.
+If you are currently a Mellon Mays Fellow or are receiving funding through an UTRA or Starr Fellowship you should schedule an appointment to meet with Grace Argo to discuss possible conflicts.